Section 1: Purpose

 3.9 Legislative/Regulation Protection & Assistance

-If in any jurisdictions or locales where AND operates has whistleblowing protection laws that provide a higher level of protection than what is included in this policy, the local legislation will take precedence.
+If in any jurisdictions or locales where Australian Disability Network operates has whistleblowing protection laws that provide a higher level of protection than what is included in this policy, the local legislation will take precedence.

 Section 4: Our Roles & Responsibilities